-Figure 1: Identifiable hazards in sawmill sites: 1) Manual Lifting and stacking sawn lumber, 2& 3) Non-use of protective wears and equipment during maintenance, 4 & 5) Repetitive motion, twisting and reaching for objects and 6) Breathing in of noxious or toxic chemical emissions during waste disposal with head pan
+Figure 1 Identifiable hazards in sawmill sites: 1) Manual Lifting and stacking sawn lumber, 2& 3) Non-use of protective wears and equipment during maintenance, 4 & 5) Repetitive motion, twisting and reaching for objects and 6) Breathing in of noxious or toxic chemical emissions during waste disposal with head pan

-Accident investigations and documentation are essentially non-existent as evident by the non-availability of accident/injury records in nearly all the sites visited.
-Organization of effective training for workers-particularly young and newly employed should be regularly done to minimize human danger.
+Accident investigations and documentation were essentially non-existent as evident by the non-availability of accident/injury records in most of the visited sites.
+Organizing the effective training for workers particularly young and newly employed should be regularly done to minimize human danger.
 Non-availability and in many cases disregard to the use of individual protection devices and other safety materials caused was largely responsible for the high rate of musculoskeletal and respiratory infections in the industry.

-Figure 2: Waste accumulation around the mill (Source: Okigwe sawmill site, 2008)
+Figure 2 Waste accumulation around the mill (Source: Okigwe sawmill site, 2008)